MightyThinker/Portfolio/README.md

 # Portfolio
-Web App Information abour yourself.
+Web App Information about Myself.

+FrontEnd folder contains UI Code in <bold>ReactJS</bold>
+Backend folder contains BAckEnd code which will be developed later